Update: A few weeks after this article came out, Monsanto lost a huge lawsuit over Roundup. I’ve added a brief summary at the end of the article.

 And of course, we need better research, and a scientific community that’s genuinely independent from the chemical industry.

 As far as food goes- the main crops that Roundup is used on are wheat and soybeans.
 The data here is less clear- Roundup in our food supply is probably mildly toxic, but not extremely dangerous.
+That’s just an educated guess though, and I wouldn’t gamble my health on it.
 In any case, you shouldn’t be eating much wheat or soy due to the FODMAPs in wheat and the xenoestrogens in soybeans, but those are subjects for future articles.